Osiris-Team/PayHook/WIP.md

 Prerequisites:
 - SQL database like MySQL, MariaDB, etc... (normally pre-installed on a linux server)
 - PayPal/Stripe business account and API credentials.
+- A Java web-app based on [Spring](https://spring.io/web-applications) for example, to listen for webhook events/notifications.
 - 5 minutes of free time to set this up.

 Important: